MrDuartePT/deckifier/README.md

 <hr>

 # IMPORTANT
-This works on distros running Hyprland and SDDM as display manager.
+This works on distros running KDE and SDDM as display manager.
 But can be edit to work with other DE/WM (explain bellow)

-It also available a [kde](https://github.com/MrDuartePT/deckifier/tree/kde) branch that use the plasma desktop
+It also available a [hyprland-sddm](https://github.com/MrDuartePT/deckifier/tree/hyprland) branch that use the plasma desktop

 For lightdm user use the [lightdm](https://github.com/MrDuartePT/deckifier/tree/lightdm) branch (not forget to change the DE/WM if needed)